 So, if the property given away was simply going to be subject to estate tax at death anyway, making the gift and paying gift tax - in effect paying the estate tax in advance - could make economic sense.
-A further benefit is that, as noted above, New Jersey does not impose a gift tax but does impose an estate tax.
-Therefore, gifts to Class A beneficiaries can escape New Jersey transfer taxes entirely.
+A further benefit is that, as noted above, New Jersey does not impose a gift tax.